rikedyp/documentation/unix-user-guide/docs/driving-tty-dyalog-apl.md

     </tr>
     <tr>
         <td>HO</td>
-        <td>Home Cursor ..  to the 6-space prompt in the session, otherwise to the top left hand corner of object.</td>
+        <td>Home Cursor either to the six space prompt in the Session or to the top left corner of the object.</td>
     </tr>
     <tr>
         <td>Toggle line numbers</td>